Australian farm incomes set to fall 41% as El Nino limits rains

 CANBERRA, Oct 5 (Reuters) - The Australian government on Thursday said it expects dry weather and low livestock prices to reduce average farm incomes by 41% in the 2023–24 financial year, taking them back to levels last seen three years ago.

-Australia is a major producer and exporter of agricultural products from wheat and barley to beef and sugar.
+Australia is a major producer and exporter of farm products from wheat and barley to beef and sugar, and agriculture accounts for around 2.5% of the country's economic output.

-Three years of plentiful rainfall raised crop production and the value of exports to record highs.
+Three years of plentiful rainfall raised crop production and the value of agricultural exports to record highs.

 But the country is now in the grip of an El Nino weather event that has brought dry and hot conditions, stunting crop development, damaging pastures and pushing down cattle and sheep prices.